scala/improvement-proposals/content/partial-function-parens.md

 )
 ```

-Partial function literals in other non-function-call contexts can be defined with parens as well,
+Partial function literals should also be allowed to be defined without parentheses for
-as long as they have a single `case` block with a single expression on the right:
+single-line scenarios such as:

 ```scala
 val partial: PartialFunction[(Int, Int), Int] = case (a, b) if b > 2 => a